 Larger ensembles that Gillian has worked with include the BBC Philharmonic Orchestra, Orchestra of Opera North, the Royal Northern Sinfonia, Manchester Concert Orchestra, European Union Youth Wind Orchestra, the Piccadilly Symphony Orchestra, the Soundscape Chamber Orchestra, the Tenor Saxophone Collective and she has performed, recorded and given workshops with the Commonwealth Youth Orchestra and the Band of the Coldstream Guards.

 Gillian holds Bachelors and Masters degrees from the Royal Northern College of Music where she studied with Rob Buckland, Carl Raven and Andy Scott.
 During her studies she was a finalist in the RNCM’s prestigious Concerto and Gold Medal competitions and she received scholarships from the Oglesby Charitable Trust, the Helen Mackaness Award and the Countess of Munster Trust.
 Upon graduating, Gillian was awarded the Timothy Reynish Award for outstanding contribution to the RNCM.
 She has received tuition and appeared in masterclasses with acclaimed international artists and studied at the renowned 'l’Université Européenne de Saxophone' in Gap, France.

-Gillian is an active educator and is on the faculty at the Junior Royal Northern College of Music and the Universities of Sheffield and Huddersfield.
+Gillian is an active educator.
+She is a saxophone and chamber music tutor at the Junior Royal Northern College of Music, Head of Woodwind at Holy Cross College, Woodwind Tutor at Rishworth School and has previously taught at the Universities of Sheffield and Huddersfield.
 She has presented masterclasses around the UK and USA and enjoys leading workshops for woodwind days and summer schools throughout the UK.